jkomoros/prompt-garden/README.md

 Sets a named variable in environment to value for sub-expressions in block.
 It returns the return value of block.
 See also `var`.

+A value that persists is available with seed_type `store`.

 Note that this doesn't change the environment globally, but only for the context of calculating the seeds nested beneath `block`.

 Required parameters:
 - `name` - A named variable in environment to set.
 - `value` - The value to set the variable to.
 - `block` - The sub-seed that will be evaluated where the environment will have `name=value`.

+#### store

+Stores a value in the long-term key/val store.

+Unlike `let`, this affects multiple runs.
+See also `retrieve` and `delete`.

+Required parameters:
+- `store` - (optional) The ID of the store to store in.
+If omitted, will use environment.store.
+By convention you should name a store like `komoroske.com:name`, to avoid collisions.
+- `key` - The key to store.
+- `value` - The value to store.
+These values must not be embeddings.

+Environment:
+- `store` - The default store ID to use if one is not provided.

 #### ==